dylanhthomas/peat-media-converter/README.md

 - [How to Fix Seizure Inducing Sequences In Videos](https://www.useragentman.com/blog/2020/07/19/how-to-fix-seizure-inducing-sequences-in-videos/)

 I would like thank Coding Shiksha for his video, [Build a Media Converter Desktop App Using Electron.js & FFMPEG Full Project For Beginners]( https://www.youtube.com/watch?v=3oqYfVcELJY&t=1s).
 This app is basically an extended, specialized, and packaged version of the app built in this video.

+I would like to thank Lin Yu-Chieh, whose [ffmpegFileSizeSplit](https://github.com/lin-ycv/ffmpegFileSizeSplit) provided a ready solution to splitting videos by size, rather than duration, that I modified to work with AVIs.